Predicting Geometric Errors and Failures in Additive Manufacturing: Error prediction

 \subsection{A neural network predictor for geometric errors in additive manufacturing}

-We report on the development of an approach to predicting the per vertex geometric error of the manufactured objects as compared to the mesh that is given as input to the 3D printer.
-A neural network is trained with samples from several object models using as features the vertex characteristics that exhibit correlation with the geometric error in terms of the euclidean distance form the manufactured object (i.e. how far from the correct position a vertex lies in the printed object).
+We report on the development of an approach for predicting the per vertex geometric error of manufactured objects as compared to the mesh that is given as input to the 3D printer.
+A neural network is trained with samples from several object models using as features the vertex characteristics that exhibit a correlation with the geometric error in terms of the Euclidean distance from the manufactured object (i.e. how far from the correct position a vertex lies in the printed object).

-For the following, we assume that the triangulated mesh that is given as input to the 3D printer has been transformed to the coordinate system of the printer.
-The following features are used as input to the neural network for predicting the resulting error that corresponds to a vertex: \begin{itemize} \item[(i)] The positioning of a mesh on the printing area may have a significant impact on the accuracy.
-This has been reported for the positioning on the powder bed by several researchers (see e.g. \cite{Mostafaei2021,Farzadi2014}).
-Thus, we use the coordinates (x, y, z) of each point as three separate input features for the ANN (features $F_1$, $F_2$ and $F_3$).
-These coordinates correspond to the actual position of the vertex on the printing bed.
+In the following, we assume that the triangulated mesh that is given as input to the 3D printer is transformed into the coordinate system of the printer.
+The following features are used as inputs to the neural network to predict the resulting error corresponding to a vertex: \begin{itemize} \item[(i)] The positioning of the mesh in the printing area may have a significant impact on the accuracy.
+This has been reported for positioning on a powder bed by several researchers (see e.g. \citep{Mostafaei2021,Farzadi2014}).
+Thus, we used the coordinates $(x, y, z)$ of each point as three separate input features for the ANN (features $F_1$, $F_2$ and $F_3$).
+These coordinates corresponded to the actual position of the vertex on the printing bed.

-\item[(ii)] The Gaussian and the mean curvature of each vertex provide information about surface complexity.
-For example, high curvature values often correlate with significant printing errors because the slicing direction may not be able to model abrupt changes of the surface.
-Therefore, those values are used as the fourth and fifth features of the ANN (features $F_4$ and $F_5$).
-We have used the discrete operators introduced by \cite{Curvatures2003} since their estimates are optimal in accuracy under mild smoothness conditions which can be enforced on triangulated meshes used for 3D printing.
+\item[(ii)] The Gaussian and mean curvatures of each vertex provide information about surface complexity.
+For example, high curvature values often correlate with significant printing errors because the slicing direction may not be able to model abrupt changes in the surface.
+Therefore, these values were used as the fourth and fifth features of the ANN (features $F_4$ and $F_5$).
+We used discrete operators introduced by \citep{Curvatures2003} because their estimates are optimal in terms of accuracy under mild smoothness conditions which can be enforced on triangulated meshes used for 3D printing.